cse-labs/res-edge-labs/labs/res-edge-labs/assign-groups-to-namespace/README.md

 - Get the IMDb Id
   - The ds command will return 3
-    - It is strictly coincidental that the Ids are the same
+    - It is coincidental that the Ids are the same

   ```bash